lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Centralized Datasets for Corporate Reporting
 ## Where does this pattern apply?
--
-This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This scenario applies to situations where users are working with an enterprise deployment and would like to reuse and share Power BI datasets for different reports.
+In this scenario, datasets and reports are seperated.
+Datasets may be developed by the central teams and there may be significantly more report creators publish reports to different workspaces.

 ## Type of Questions this Session will Address
 *	What does a centralized datasets for reporting scenario look like?